feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 The `RetrievalJob` interface exposes two methods - `to_df` and `to_arrow`.
 The expectation is for the retrieval job to be able to return the rows read from the offline store as a parquet DataFrame, or as an Arrow table respectively.

-Users who want to have their offline store support scalable batch materialization for online use cases (detailed in this [RFC](https://docs.google.com/document/d/1J7XdwwgQ9dY_uoV9zkRVGQjK9Sy43WISEW6D5V9qzGo/edit#heading=h.9gaqqtox9jg6)) will also need to implement `to_remote_storage` to distribute the reading and writing of offline store records to a distributed framework.
+Users who want to have their offline store support scalable batch materialization for online use cases (detailed in this [RFC](https://docs.google.com/document/d/1J7XdwwgQ9dY_uoV9zkRVGQjK9Sy43WISEW6D5V9qzGo/edit#heading=h.9gaqqtox9jg6)) will also need to implement `to_remote_storage` to distribute the reading and writing of offline store records to blob storage (such as S3).
+This may be used by a custom [Materialization Engine](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/materialization/batch_materialization_engine.py#L72) to parallelize the materialization of data by processing it in chunks.
 If this is not implemented, Feast will default to local materialization (pulling all records into memory to materialize).

 {% code title="feast_custom_offline_store/file.py" %}
 ```python